It was the slow-motion, eerily quiet take-off that surprised passengers lucky enough to be on the first scheduled flight of the new Airbus A380.

 The A380 was an efficient plane – provided it was full.
 And therein lay a problem.
 While Emirates and Singapore could use their mid-point hubs to fill the planes, Qantas initially struggled to get decent load factors on its European routes.

-Airlines were also watching closely as manufacturers prepared to launch fuel-efficient twin-engine aircraft such as Boeing 787 and and A350 which could match or beat the A380 on the cost of taking a passengers each mile.
+Airlines were also watching closely as manufacturers prepared to launch fuel-efficient twin-engine aircraft such as Boeing 787 and and A350 which could match or beat the A380 on the cost of taking a passenger each mile.

 A decade on, two of the three superjumbo pioneers have rethought not just their cabins but their ambitions for the A380.